LasseRafn/php-initial-avatar-generator/README.md

 * PHP 5.6, 7.0 or 7.1
 * Fileinfo Extension (from intervention/image)

+## Script/Language support
+Some letters are not supported by the default font files, so I added some fonts to add support.
+You must use `autoFont()` to enable this feature.
+Supported are:
+Supported:

+* Arabic
+* Armenian
+* Bengali
+* Georgian
+* Hebrew
+* Mongolian
+* Thai
+* Tibetan

 ## Supported Image Libraries (from intervention/image)
 * GD Library (>=2.0)
 * Imagick PHP extension (>=6.5.7)